mitselek/t88otsing/honest_cv_guidelines.md

 - Only highlight projects that genuinely relate to the target domain
 - If adapting a project description, be honest about the actual scope
 - Don't stretch technical details beyond reality

+### Chronological Ordering

+- **Always order all listings by most recent first** (reverse chronological)
+- Apply this to: work experience, education, training, projects, achievements
+- Use consistent date formatting (YYYY-MM or YYYY for clarity)
+- This helps employers quickly see your current capabilities and recent experience

 ## Why This Matters